 Essential Pressing Tools for Sewing

-This is the top of the essentials list.
+This is the top of the essentials list of pressing tools.
 There are countless brands available but try to choose the one you know.
 Ensure the iron can be handled comfortably.
 Another consideration is whether you want an automatic cut off.
 This is an important safety feature but can be a hindrance when you are sewing for long periods of time.

 An ironing board is the foundation of your pressing tools for sewing equipment.
 It needs to be firm and flat and able to withstand some pressure as you press down.
 An adjustable height is important for comfort.

 Different types of covers with different coatings serve the purpose of protecting the board and giving the best resistance for the pressing action.
 It also helps to be able to wash your ironing board cover, but this is not always recommended with some coatings.